DamMroz/Task_program_4_2/Readme.txt

 This program is a small calculator.
-You can enter additional numbers for addition and multiplication.
-If you are satisfíed, enter "gotowe".
+You can enter additional numbers for addition and multiplication separated by a whitespace.
+If you are satisfíed, press enter.